Terms and Conditions

 We may disclose your personal information if we are required by law to do so or if you violate our Terms of Service.

-Our store is hosted on Stripe.
+Our store is hosted on Shopify.
 They provide us with the online e-commerce platform that allows us to sell our products and services to you.

-Your data is stored through Stripe’s data storage, databases and the general Stripe application.
+Your data is stored through Shopify data storage, databases and the general Shopify application.
 They store your data on a secure server behind a firewall.

 All direct payment gateways adhere to the standards set by PCI-DSS as managed by the PCI Security Standards Council, which is a joint effort of brands like Visa, MasterCard, American Express and Discover.